bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > · ​<a href="https://github.com/mweststrate/immer/#async-producers" class="markup--anchor markup--pullquote-anchor">Immer</a> — Create the next immutable state by mutating the current one.

-> · ​<a href="https://github.com/nextapps-de/flexsearch" class="markup--anchor markup--pullquote-anchor">FlexSearch</a> — Web's fastest and most memory-flexible full-text search library with zero dependencies.
+> · ​<a href="https://github.com/nextapps-de/flexsearch" class="markup--anchor markup--pullquote-anchor">FlexSearch</a> — Web’s fastest and most memory-flexible full-text search library with zero dependencies.

 > · ​<a href="https://github.com/neurosnap/cofx" class="markup--anchor markup--pullquote-anchor">cofx</a> — Node and javascript library that helps developers describe side-effects as data in a declarative, flexible API.